Hezlepinc/ops-cloud/README.md

 Triggering a deploy:

-- Push to `staging` → runs “Deploy to Staging (Hello Child)” for both sites
+- Push to `develop` → runs “Deploy to Staging (Hello Child)” for both sites

 ## Setting Up a New WordPress Site (Staging + Production)